grpc/proposal/A43-sdk-authorization.md

 In the following policy example
 - Peer identity from ["spiffe://foo.com/sa/admin1", "spiffe://foo.com/sa/admin2"] is
   authorized to access any RPC methods in pkg.service
-- Any authenticated user is allowed to access "foo" and "bar" RPC methods.
+- Any authenticated user is allowed to access "foo" and "bar" RPC methods if the HTTP header includes a name "dev-path" with prefix value "dev/path/".
 - Nobody can access "secret" RPC method, not even the admins as deny rules are evaluated first.